sxnjanak/sxnjanak.github.io/README.md

-# :dizzy: Welcome to Sanjana's World :dizzy:
+# 💫 Welcome to Sanjana's World 💫
 This is my first code commit!
 I hope to add a lot to this website over the coming months so stay tuned.
 ## About Me
 Hello there!
 I'm passionate about the crossroads of business and technology and am currently a product manager designing a web app from scratch for Rafiki Africa through Develop for Good.
 I thrive on building innovative solutions and have had the chance to do so in diverse sectors, from AI-driven apps at Tarjimly to fintech platforms like Standard Metrics.